A Non-Archimedean Interior Point Method for Solving Lexicographic Multi-Objective Quadratic Programming Problems: Introduction

 In line with the recent literature, this work refers to those algorithms (as well as models) fully implemented (described) leveraging standard analysis with the adjective ``standard''.
 This helps to better distinguish them from their non-Archimedean counterparts which, in the majority of the cases, are built over non-standard models (from here the dichotomy).
-Actually, this is the case of NA-IPM which leverages the non-standard models known as Alpha Theory.
+Actually, this is the case of NA-IPM which leverages the non-standard model known as Alpha Theory.
 Equivalently, one could have used the word ``Archimedean'' in place of ``standard'', but it is far less common and it may have led to misunderstandings.
+It is also worth to be stressed that the use of a standard or non-standard approach to model a problem does not imply that the problem itself is inherently standard or non-standard.
+Rather, the theory within which a problem is modeled just defines the perimeter of tools one can use to tackle it, and set a limit to the efficacy of the chosen approach as a consequence.
+This work proposes a non-standard theory to model some classes of optimization problems and proposes the NA-IPM as solving approach, believing that there are scenarios where their efficacy is higher than the one of standard techniques.

 The remaining of the work structures as follows: Section \ref{sec:ipm} and Section \ref{sec:at} provide the basic knowledge to understand this work, the first reviews IPM and the theory behind it, while the second introduces the non-Archimedean model adopted (Benci's Alpha-Theory); Section \ref{sec:naipm} presents NA-IPM, discussing algorithm's theoretical properties (convergence, complexity, etc.), implementation issues and handling of infeasibility; Section \ref{sec:experiments} shows four numerical experiments which highlight NA-IPM effectiveness in both linear, quadratic, feasible and infeasible problems.
 Finally, Section \ref{sec:conclusions} concludes the work with few summarizing lines.